adityachaudhari24/aws-solutions-architect-associate-notes/README.md

   ⭐⭐⭐⭐⭐⭐ Design Resilient Architectures ⭐⭐⭐⭐⭐⭐
-- `Disaster recovery` is a bit different from `fault tolerance` and `high availability` because fault tolerance and high availability are all about designing systems to operate through a disaster.
-Disaster recovery is all about what to plan for and also what to do in the event of a disaster.
+- `Disaster recovery` is a bit different from `fault tolerance` and `high availability` because `fault tolerance` and `high availability` are all about designing systems to operate through a disaster.
+- Disaster recovery is all about what to plan for and also what to do in the event of a disaster.
 - RPO/RTO Cheat Sheet:
     - Seconds RPO: Use synchronous replication (Global Tables, Multi-AZ).
     - Minutes RPO: Async replication + frequent backups (WAL, read replicas).
     - Hours RPO: Scheduled backups/archives.
-- In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of uploading the object in a single operation.
-Multipart upload provides improved throughput, therefore it facilitates faster file uploads.
+- In general, when your object size reaches 100 MB, you should consider using `multipart uploads` instead of uploading the object in a single operation.
+Multipart upload provides `improved throughput`, therefore it facilitates faster file uploads.
 - AWS Global Accelerator primarily optimizes traffic routing for applications (e.g., EC2, ALB)  .
 For faster S3 uploads, use S3 Transfer Acceleration instead, which leverages edge locations to reduce latency
 - It is not possible to modify a launch configuration once it is created for auto scaling groups.
 - Target Tracking is designed for dynamic metric-based scaling.